Reactive-Network/reactive-smart-contract-demos/src/demos/approval-magic/README.md

 1. Validator calls `callback()` on `CallbackProxy`.
 2. `CallbackProxy` calls `onApproval()` on `ApprovalService`.
-3. ApprovalService calls onApproval() on ApprovalMagicSwap, which:
+3. `ApprovalService` calls `onApproval()` on `ApprovalMagicSwap`, which:
-   - Transfers approved tokens (token0 or token1) from the user.
+   - Transfers approved tokens from the EOA signing the transaction.
    - Approves Uniswap router.
-   - Swaps the tokens using Uniswap.
+   - Swaps the tokens via Uniswap.
    - Sends the output tokens back to the EOA signing the transaction.
 4. `ApprovalService` then calls `settle()` on `ApprovalMagicSwap`, which:
    - Sends ETH to `ApprovalService` for gas.